Pet Keen is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Breeding

-Breeding Schneider’s Skinks can present a very difficult challenge as they are not prone to mating in captivity, hence the majority of skinks are captured in the wild.
+Breeding Schneider’s Skinks can present a difficult challenge, as they are not prone to mating in captivity, hence why most skinks are captured in the wild.

 Their mating behavior is quite aggressive, and females can often be injured due to this.
-Fertilized eggs are then carried for six to seven weeks.
-After this, you should incubate the eggs for an additional seven to ten weeks.
+Fertilized eggs are then carried for 6 to 7 weeks.
+After this, you should incubate the eggs for an additional 7 to 10 weeks.

 Schneider’s skinks are also monoestrous, meaning they only have one clutch of eggs every year.
-This makes breeding even more difficult as there is only one shot per year to breed them.
+This makes breeding even more difficult, as there is only one chance per year to breed them.

 Schneider’s Skinks are interesting lizards that enjoy interacting with humans.
-Due to their hardy nature, they are a great first pet lizard if you have never owned a lizard before.
-They are great to consider if you want a lizard that will let you handle it frequently.
-They are also very interesting to watch run around and to watch them hunt.
-If you have the time to construct a suitable living, time to devote to them, and the understanding that they are an up to twenty-year commitment, a Schneider’s Skink could be the perfect pet for you!
+Due to their hardy nature, they are a great first pet lizard if you have never owned one before.
+They are great to consider if you want a lizard that will let you handle them frequently.
+They are also interesting to watch run around and hunt.
+If you have the ability to construct a suitable habitat, the time to devote to them, and the understanding that they could be a 20-year commitment, Schneider’s Skink could be the perfect pet for you!

 Our vets